-We use quality appraisal not to determine the inclusion or exclusion of studies, but to (1) establish a nuanced weighting for each study's relative contribution to the final synthesis \cite{long_optimising_2020} and to (2) critically reflect on methodology as a lens to pinpoint gaps in research -- contributing to answering our fourth research question (Sec.~\ref{sec:introduction}).
-With this choice, we address the central challenge of reconciling a study's conceptual contribution with its methodological rigour.
-It is for the same challenge that we decided not to adopt the popular taxonomy of 'Key Paper', 'Satisfactory', and 'Fatally Flawed' \citep{dixon-woods2008} : for one, we would not wish to use the latter category as it might appear antagonising and hinder our goal to encourage methodological rigour in a constructive fashion; moreover, such a mutually exclusive system is ill-fitting if a single paper exhibits qualities from multiple categories.
-For instance, \citet{campbell_evaluating_2011} found that a study's methodological reporting quality (e.g. \enquote{fatally flawed}) was not always reflective of its conceptual richness (potentially a \enquote {key paper}); similarly, \citet{dixon-woods2008} document how reviewers faced a dilemma when assessing studies they found to be highly relevant despite flaws in their research conduct.
+To reconcile a study's conceptual contribution with its methodological rigour, we decided not to adopt the popular taxonomy of 'Key Paper', 'Satisfactory', and 'Fatally Flawed' \citep{dixon-woods2008}.
+For one, the latter category might appear antagonising and hinder our goal to constructively encourage methodological rigour.
+Moreover, \citet{campbell_evaluating_2011} found that a study's methodological quality (e.g.~\enquote{fatally flawed}) was not always reflective of its conceptual richness (e.g.~a \enquote {key paper}); similarly, \citet{dixon-woods2008} document reviewers' dilemmas when assessing studies they found to be highly relevant despite flaws in their research conduct.
 Therefore, our approach separates these two judgements.
-First, following the framework provided by \citet{long_optimising_2020}, each paper is assigned a quality rating of Low, Medium, or High.
-This allows us to understand how strong the empirical support is for the interpretations subjected to our analysis and helps identify areas where further research is needed.
-Second, complementing this, we will flag studies that function as \enquote{Key Papers} in a conceptual sense.
-We adopt the definition used by \citet{malpass_medication_2009} who characterise a key paper as one \enquote{that is conceptually rich and could potentially make an important contribution to the synthesis}.
-This two-pronged appraisal system ensures that we are not overlooking conceptual innovation whilst still maintaining a clear view of the methodological rigour underpinning our synthesis.
+Following the updated \ac{CASP} framework \citep{long_optimising_2020}, each paper is assigned a quality rating of Low, Medium, or High.
+Complementing this, we flag studies that function as \enquote{Key Papers} conceptually, i.e.~ that are \enquote{conceptually rich and could potentially make an important contribution to the synthesis} \citep{malpass_medication_2009}.
+Our two-pronged appraisal system ensures that we are not overlooking conceptual innovation whilst still maintaining a clear view of the methodological rigour underpinning our synthesis.